kennysmithed/oels2023/index.md

 ### Postgraduate assessment

-The postgraduate version of the course is worth 10 credits and there is a single pieces of assessment, due on 7th December.
+The postgraduate version of the course is worth 10 credits and there is a single piece of assessment, due on 7th December.
 This assessment is a project where you produce a working experiment implemented in jsPsych and an accompanying report explaining the motivation behind that experiment, justifying important design decisions you took in building the experiment, and appraising the experiment and ways it could be improved/extended.
 Full details will be provided in the postgraduate assignment brief, and [the FAQ](assessment/oels_assignment_faq.md) (which also features examples of good assignments).

 ## Course Materials